EigenPro/EigenPro/README.md

 ### 2. Libri?Speech Extracted Features on single GPU

 We used **10 million samples** with **d = 1024** for **one epoch** for two versions of EigenPro and FALKON.
 All of these experiments were run on a **single V100** GPU.
 The maximum RAM available for this experiment was 300GB, which was not sufficient for FALKON with more than 128K centers.
-The features are extracted using an acoustic model (a VGG+BLSTM architecture in [[7]](#References)) to align the length of audio and text.
+The features are extracted using an acoustic model (a VGG+BLSTM architecture in [[8]](#References)) to align the length of audio and text.

 ![Example Image](images/librispeech.jpg)

 ---

 # References
+1. Abedsoltan, Amirhesam and Ma, Siyuan and Pandit, Parthe and Belkin, Mikhail, "Fast training of large kernel models with delayed projections," Advances in Neural Information Processing Systems 38 (NeurIPS 2025).
+[Link](https://neurips.cc/virtual/2025/loc/san-diego/poster/117300)
-1. Abedsoltan, Amirhesam and Belkin, Mikhail and Pandit, Parthe, "Toward Large Kernel Models," Proceedings of the 40th International Conference on Machine Learning, ICML'23, JMLR.org, 2023.
+2. Abedsoltan, Amirhesam and Belkin, Mikhail and Pandit, Parthe, "Toward Large Kernel Models," Proceedings of the 40th International Conference on Machine Learning, ICML'23, JMLR.org, 2023.
 [Link](https://proceedings.mlr.press/v202/abedsoltan23a/abedsoltan23a.pdf)
-2. Siyuan Ma, Mikhail Belkin, "Kernel machines that adapt to GPUs for effective large batch training," Proceedings of the 2nd SysMLConference, 2019.
+3. Siyuan Ma, Mikhail Belkin, "Kernel machines that adapt to GPUs for effective large batch training," Proceedings of the 2nd SysMLConference, 2019.
 [Link](https://mlsys.org/Conferences/2019/doc/2019/171.pdf)
-3. Siyuan Ma, Mikhail Belkin, "Diving into the shallows: a computational perspective on large-scale shallow learning," Advances in Neural Information Processing Systems 30 (NeurIPS 2017).
+4. Siyuan Ma, Mikhail Belkin, "Diving into the shallows: a computational perspective on large-scale shallow learning," Advances in Neural Information Processing Systems 30 (NeurIPS 2017).
 [Link](https://proceedings.neurips.cc/paper_files/paper/2017/file/bf424cb7b0dea050a42b9739eb261a3a-Paper.pdf)
-4. Giacomo Meanti, Luigi Carratino, Lorenzo Rosasco, Alessandro Rudi, “Kernel methods through the roof: handling billions of points efficiently,” Advances in Neural Information Processing Systems, 2020.
+5. Giacomo Meanti, Luigi Carratino, Lorenzo Rosasco, Alessandro Rudi, “Kernel methods through the roof: handling billions of points efficiently,” Advances in Neural Information Processing Systems, 2020.
 [Link](https://proceedings.neurips.cc/paper_files/paper/2020/file/a59afb1b7d82ec353921a55c579ee26d-Paper.pdf)
-5. Alessandro Rudi, Luigi Carratino, Lorenzo Rosasco, “FALKON: An optimal large scale kernel method,” Advances in Neural Information Processing Systems, 2017.
+6. Alessandro Rudi, Luigi Carratino, Lorenzo Rosasco, “FALKON: An optimal large scale kernel method,” Advances in Neural Information Processing Systems, 2017.
 [Link](https://papers.nips.cc/paper_files/paper/2017/file/05546b0e38ab9175cd905eebcc6ebb76-Paper.pdf)
-6. Ulysse Marteau-Ferey, Francis Bach, Alessandro Rudi, “Globally Convergent Newton Methods for Ill-conditioned Generalized Self-concordant Losses,” Advances in Neural Information Processing Systems, 2019.
+7. Ulysse Marteau-Ferey, Francis Bach, Alessandro Rudi, “Globally Convergent Newton Methods for Ill-conditioned Generalized Self-concordant Losses,” Advances in Neural Information Processing Systems, 2019.
 [Link](https://arxiv.org/pdf/1907.01771.pdf)
-7. Hui, L. and Belkin, M. "Evaluation of Neural Architectures Trained with Square Loss vs Cross-Entropy in Classification Tasks."
+8. Hui, L. and Belkin, M. "Evaluation of Neural Architectures Trained with Square Loss vs Cross-Entropy in Classification Tasks."
 In International Conference on Learning Representations, 2021.
 [Link](https://arxiv.org/abs/2006.07322)

 # Cite us